jeetsukumaran/DendroPy/doc/source/primer/bipartitions.rst

                         \------- 10000 (E)

-The leaves are assigned bitmasks based on the indexes of the taxa, while the internal nodes represented a logical AND'ing of the bitmasks of their children.
+The leaves are assigned bitmasks based on the indexes of the taxa, while the internal nodes are given by a `bitwise OR <http://en.wikipedia.org/wiki/Bitwise_operation#OR>`_-ing of the bitmasks of their children.

 Modeling Bipartitions Using Leafset Bitmasks and Split Bitmasks
 ---------------------------------------------------------------